Forever and Ever, Amen: Background

 "Forever and Ever, Amen" was penned by songwriters Paul Overstreet and Don Schlitz, both Nashville luminaries with a long pedigree of domestic country hits, including songs by Alabama, Keith Whitley, Kenny Rogers, and the Judds in the 1980s.
 The idea for the song's title stemmed from Schlitz's son, who, after saying his nightly prayers, would often remark to his mother, "Mommy, I love you forever and ever, amen."
 Schlitz relayed the sentimental message to Overstreet, and the two wrote the song in a couple of hours.
 They recorded the demo version of the song the next day, and pitched it to Warner Bros. executive Martha Sharp.
 Sharp suggested the material would be best for Travis, for whom Overstreet had previously written "On the Other Hand".

-Travis was fond of the song immediately, and abridged its message for the title of his second album, Always and Forever.
+Travis was fond of the song immediately, and abridged its message for the title of his second album, Always & Forever.

 Critical reception

 The single was first released in March 1987.
 It debuted on Billboards country charts on April 25, 1987.
 The song peaked at number one for three weeks on June 13, 1987, the first single to do so on the country charts since Johnny Lee's "Lookin' for Love" seven years prior.

 "Forever and Ever, Amen" was heavily lauded in the country community, as well as on a mainstream level.
 It won a Grammy for Best Country & Western Song at the 30th Annual Grammy Awards in 1988.
 It also claimed Song of the Year honors from the Academy of Country Music and the Country Music Association.
 Nearly three decades past its release, it was certified Gold by the RIAA, making it Travis' first solo single to earn an RIAA certification.
 Its digital sales were estimated at over 966,000 downloads as of 2016.

-In 2024, Rolling Stone ranked the song at #48 on its 200 Greatest Country Songs of All Time ranking.
+In 2024, Rolling Stone ranked the song at No. 48 on its 200 Greatest Country Songs of All Time ranking.